-In this connection, it is noted that Director Arthur C.K.
+Director Arthur C.K.
 Li was appointed as member of the company's Board of Directors on 20 November 2014.
 Arthur C.K.
 Li is currently the Deputy Chairman of the Board of Directors of Hong Kong bank The Bank of East Asia Limited, in which he states that he held a stake at December 2014.
+In addition, affiliates of Arthur C.K.
+Li hold posts and carry out duties at, and have stakes in The Bank of East Asia Limited.

-(2) Of the 26,533,989 shares of The Bank of East Asia, Limited owned by Mr. Li, 15,491,795 shares are managed by an entity founded by him
+(2) Of the 26,533,989 shares of The Bank of East Asia, Limited owned by Mr. Li, 15,491,795 are under management by an entity founded by himself

-(3) The related party is also Chairman and CEO of The Bank of East Asia, Limited
+(3) The related party is Chairman and CEO of The Bank of East Asia, Limited.